ofirgall/learn-nvim/chapters/00-why-should-i-learn.md

 # Why should I learn nvim?
-As a professional you going to spend a lot of time around your computer especially editing code, you want to do it in the most fun and efficient way, nvim is fun, fun to learn, fun to write with, fun to improve at and most important is very very efficient.
+As a professional, you are going to spend a lot of time on your computer, especially editing code.
+You want do it in the most fun and efficient way. nvim is fun: fun to learn, fun to write with, fun to improve at and most importantly - it is very very efficient.

 #### You can use vim with any keyboard
-vim give you the option to use only the basic keyboard keys, the alphabetical keys, ctrl, alt, shift, escape, enter, you don't need to find where is pageup/down, home, end each time you switch keyboard/laptop.
+vim gives you the option to use only the basic keyboard keys: the alphabetical keys, ctrl, alt, shift, escape, enter. \
+You don't need to find where is end, pageup/down and home each time you switch a keyboard/laptop.

-If you can type on the keyboard you can also use vim as you use to.
+If you can type on a keyboard, you can use vim the way you're used to.

 #### Keep your hands on the keyboard
-vim can be used without mouse at all, it's even recommended to use it without a mouse, it will make you stay in "flow" while programming without move your hand to the mouse and move it back to the keyboard.
+vim can be used without a mouse at all, and it's even recommended to use it this way, as it will "force" you to stay in the "flow" while programming without needing to move your hand over to the mouse and back to the keyboard.

-vim is designed to use [type touching](https://www.ratatype.com/static/i/learn/keyboard/en/keyboard.webp), the important binds are next/on the keys your hands always should be on, `asdf jkl;`, it isn't a must to touch type (I don't touch type in 100%) but I recommend to try to switch to it anyways.
+vim is designed to be used with [type touching](https://www.ratatype.com/static/i/learn/keyboard/en/keyboard.webp).\
+The important binds are on/next to the keys your hands should always be on: `asdf jkl;`. \
+It isn't a must to touch type (I don't touch type 100%) but I recommend trying to switch anyways.

 #### The right way to program
-Its a strong saying but I'm convinced that `nvim` is the right way to program.
+It's a strong saying but I'm convinced that `nvim` is the right way to program.

-When you are using vim you "talk" to the editor rather then "move" the editor, imagine rather than ask from your friend to pour you a glass of water you would give instruction to your friend for how to pour you a glass of water, which would look like something like this:
+When you're using vim, you "talk" to the editor rather than "move" it. \
+Imagine, instead of asking your friend to pour you a glass of water, you would give instructions to your friend on how to pour you a glass of water, which would look like something like this:
 1. Open the bottle
 1. Grab the glass
 1. Grab the bottle